manjeetdahiya/manjeetdahiya.github.io/_posts/2019-03-10-markov-chains-gamblers-ruin.md

 ### Conclusion

-Markov chains can be used to solve the problems that obeys the Markov property.
+Markov chains can be used to solve the problems that obey the Markov property.
 One has to just model the problem as a Markov chain and the rest comes for free.
 One can then reason in terms the existing results on Markov chains.